 The truth, however, is that style has never felt all that important to me.
 I grew up bilingual, raised in France by an American family, which may explain why I’ve always been much more attached to content than to form, more concerned with what’s being said than the language in which it’s being expressed.
 As a result, I’ve grown increasingly drawn to exploring different means of expression for my music in order to further isolate the message from the medium.
 A sports analogy: if you always play tennis against the same person, you only get better at playing against that person.
 If you always play with different people, you get better at tennis.
 What I’m trying to do is clarify my message, independently of style.
 To get right at the music itself.

-Tepfer, whose mother was an opera singer and grandfather a jazz pianist, began classical piano studies at age 6 at the Paris Conservatoire-Paul Dukas.
-The young musician took a circuitous route to a jazz career, first earning a bachelor's degree in astrophysics from Scotland's University of Edinburgh.
-He played extensively on the jazz scene in college and even enjoyed a brief stint as an opera conductor.
-After graduating in 2005 from Boston’s New England Conservatory, where he completed his masters under the guidance of Danilo Perez, Tepfer moved to New York and quickly became an in-demand player, performing with such innovators as Steve Lacy, Paul Motian, Bob Brookmeyer, Joe Lovano, Ralph Towner, Billy Hart and Mark Turner.
-Tepfer was introduced by Martial Solal, one of his mentors in France, to Lee Konitz.
-The veteran saxophone luminary and the young pianist hit it off at once, sparking a partnership that would yield duet performances on both sides of the Atlantic and the 2009 Sunnyside album Duos with Lee.
-Described as “a benchmark of human potential” by Jazz Inside, the Tepfer-Konitz album embodies the notion of jazz as an artistic exchange across the generations, comprising mostly freely improvised pieces.
+In the context of Natural Machines, it’s notable that Tepfer is someone who was bred to blend his right brain and left brain with rare parity.
+He took a circuitous route to his music career, first earning a bachelor’s degree in astrophysics from Scotland’s University of Edinburgh (with his thesis on “Numerical Simulations of Galactic Superwinds”).
+But his mother was an opera singer and grandfather a jazz pianist, so he was brought up with music.
+Tepfer began classical piano studies at age 6 at the Paris Conservatoire-Paul Dukas.
+He played on the jazz scene in college and even enjoyed a brief stint as an opera conductor.
+After graduating in 2005 from Boston’s New England Conservatory, where he completed his master’s degree in jazz piano performance under the guidance of Danilo Perez, Tepfer moved to New York and quickly became an in-demand player, performing with such innovators as Steve Lacy, Paul Motian, Bob Brookmeyer, Joe Lovano, Ralph Towner, Billy Hart and Mark Turner.
+Tepfer was introduced by pianist Martial Solal, one of his mentors in France, to Konitz.
+The veteran alto luminary and the young pianist hit it off at once, sparking a partnership that would yield duet performances on both sides of the Atlantic, as well as Decade and its 2009 Sunnyside precursor, Duos with Lee, described as “a benchmark of human potential” by Jazz Inside.

-Tepfer’s first two trio albums — Oxygen (DIZ, 2007) and Before the Storm (DIZ, 2005) — saw the pianist in league with bassist Jorge Roeder and drummer Richie Barshay, longtime confreres with close rapport.
-Allying high instrumental finish to tight arrangements, the albums ranged from Tepfer’s irresistible, ever-lyrical originals to ingenious versions of John Coltrane’s “Giant Steps” and Joe Henderson’s “Inner Urge” — and Michael Jackson’s “Billie Jean.”
+Tepfer’s first two trio albums — Oxygen (DIZ, 2007) and Before the Storm (DIZ, 2005) — presented the pianist in league with bassist Jorge Roeder and drummer Richie Barshay.
+Allying high instrumental finish to tight arrangements, the albums range from Tepfer’s lyrical originals to inventive versions of John Coltrane’s “Giant Steps” and Joe Henderson’s “Inner Urge” — and Michael Jackson’s “Billie Jean.”
 It was such music-making that led Time Out London to say: “Tepfer is among the most accomplished and imaginative of the new wave of players emerging across the pond.
 He specializes in a rippling style that builds complex melodic layers of ideas...
 A piano star.”